UlfNorell/agda-summer-school/README.md

 - Hit `C-c C-l` to type check
 - Hit `C-c C-x C-c` to compile
 - You should now have an executable Main in exercises/
 - Run `./Main example.lam`.
-This should tell you that you haven't implemented `TypeCheck.typeCheck`.
+This should print a desugared lambda term and the result of running it through the SECD machine.

 ### Exercises